June 8, 2026

 Why?
 Because you may not want to be shifting your money around when the market is shaky.
 For instance, selling stocks while the market is spiraling can lock in your losses and hurt your portfolio in the long run.

-Similarly, thinking about CDs only when the market is in turmoil can hurt your ability to lock in a favorable interest rate.
-Keep in mind that rates tend to fall when there’s an economic downturn, so if you wait to open a CD when market conditions are grim, you might receive a lower interest rate offer from banks (that is, when compared to rates that were available during better market conditions).
+Similarly, thinking about CDs only when the market or economy is in turmoil can hurt your ability to lock in a favorable interest rate.
+Keep in mind that rates tend to fall when there’s an economic downturn, so if you wait to open a CD when conditions are grim, you might receive a lower interest rate offer from banks (that is, when compared to rates that were available during better market conditions).

 Bottom line: Consider opening a CD when interest rates are up.